Nightara/NephresaDoc/Writerside/topics/Data-Format-Definitions.md

 Since attributes can and should be reused across OpenBis, not all OpenBis Identifiers follow the same naming principle, but in general, many OpenBis Identifiers used in NephrESA start with the prefix `NEPHRO_`.

-To ensure uniformity across all platforms involved in NephrESA, all data stored in B200 OpenBis always follows these conventions, unless specified otherwise:
+To ensure uniformity across all platforms involved in NephrESA, all patient-related data stored in B200 OpenBis always follows these conventions, unless specified otherwise:
 - Attributes are always stored in a uniform unit described by the attribute itself, and the values themselves pure numeric values without units wherever possible.
 - Attributes that generally don't apply to the measurement in question, like values that are simply not measured by the measurement method in question (E.g. blood pressure for lab measurements), are left empty.
 - Attributes that can be measured by the method in question but were not measured are set to an out-of-bounds value depending on the value in question (E.g. -1 for concentration, or `Integer.MIN_VALUE` for values that can be negative).